MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/windows-mi/index.md

 private const string filterPassword = "PASSWORD";  // Confidential Client Secret
 ```

-Next we will create our `validateRequest` method which is the starting-point method of the validation process that we will implement in our message inspector, and we will add a call to this method inside the `AfterReceiveRequest` method we mentioned before:
+Next we will create our `validateRequest` method which is the starting-point method of the validation process that we will implement in our message inspector.
+Then we will add a call to this method inside the `AfterReceiveRequest` method we mentioned before:

 ```c#
 public object AfterReceiveRequest(ref Message request, IClientChannel channel, InstanceContext instanceContext) {